Sweden-Mayhem/site/content/minecraft/help.md

 # Praying

-Praying offers a number of beneficial effects.
+Praying offers a number of beneficial effects
 Not only does it let you store your currently held experience, it can also restore health and hunger, and grant powerful boons.
 Praying is only available in **Sanctuary**.